msdey/Foreground_simulation_Epoch_of_Reionisation/README.md

 ## Foreground Component

-**Galactic Diffused Synchrotron Emission (GDSE)** There are5 files for this which are:
+**Galactic Diffused Synchrotron Emission (GDSE)** There are 5 files for this which are:
 1. *grf.c* – This is the main programme and almost all the parameters are defined here.
 It can simulate the GDSE sky map for a variety of frequencies and the image can be analysed using SAODS9.